Inside Out 2 (review) – a fun, exciting and empathetic exploration of teenage feelings and emotions

 2015’s Inside Out is arguably Pixar’s finest film, which is saying a lot when you consider their vast catalogue of gems.
 The premise of sentient emotions controlling the head of human characters, in this case, 11-year-old Riley, is not an unfamiliar one.
 However, the film’s beguiling sincerity, culminating in the message that it’s okay to be sad, made it a creative and emotional powerhouse.
 Inside Out 2 sees Riley (now played by Kensington Tallman) at 13 and about to hit puberty.
 She is attending hockey camp with her closest friends, hoping to impress a formidable coach (Yvette Nicole Brown) and make the high school team.

 There are flaws that prevent the film from reaching the original’s heights.
-Its narrative structure is noticeably similar to the first, from emotions having to get back to headquarters to arguably even the central arc of one emotion learning to let go of their over-controlling nature.
+Its narrative structure is noticeably similar to the first, from emotions having to return to headquarters to arguably even the central arc of one emotion learning to let go of its over-controlling nature.
 Such parallels may prove uninspired for select viewers.
 Yet it still uses this otherwise familiar template to explore broader themes on youth, existentialism, and the actualisation of mental health struggle, giving this film the necessary distinctions to stand on its own.

 Even in 2024, film and TV depictions of mental health that earnestly engage with the mercurial nuances of the topic are few and far between.
 The Edge of Seventeen, RWBY: Volume 9, and Aftersun are among the select handful that come to mind.
-Inside Out 2 not only examines this topic deftly, but does so in an imaginative and colourful way that will scratch the itch of entertainment and emotional satisfaction.
+Inside Out 2 not only examines this topic deftly but also does so in an imaginative and colourful way that will scratch the itch for entertainment and emotional satisfaction.
 While the original remains the gold standard for modern animation, this sequel more than justifies its existence via its empathetic themes, strong humour, and engrossing animation style.
 It’s a fun and exciting family film that doubles beautifully as an affirmation of our feelings and experiences.

 Follow Us